 In a small mortar, lightly crush the allspice, black pepper, and coriander seeds.
 In a small saucepan, combine the crushed spices with the vinegar, water, salt, and honey.
 Bring the liquid to a boil, and then let it cool for 5 minutes.

-Pack the sanditas into a quart jar.
+Pack the sanditas into a quart jar along with the tarragon.
 Pour the hot liquid over them, right to the top of the jar (add a little more vinegar if you don’t have enough liquid to fill the jar to the top).
 Screw on a lid; if it’s metal, put a piece of plastic wrap in between.
 Let the jar sit at room temperature for at least three days before tasting the pickles.
 After that they should keep well at room temperature, but you may prefer to eat them chilled.